emiltj/cds-language-exam/README.md

 bash data_download.sh
 ```

 After cloning the repo, creating the virutal environment and retrieving the data you should be ready to go.
-Move to the assignment folders and read the README's for further instructions.
+Move to the assignment folders and read the READMEs for further instructions.

 <!-- REPOSITORY STRUCTURE -->
 ## Repository structure